Skip to content

 How each one did.

 The paid/free tier is shown, never faked into parity.
-Note the shape of it: the worst performer was a paid flagship, and a free assistant out-scored two paid ones.
+Note the shape of it: the worst performer was a paid flagship, and a free assistant matched one paid flagship (Gemini) and out-scored another (Perplexity).
 Price did not predict reliability.

 Assistant Correct Fully honest Confident errors Outright fabrications

 Correct = right against the primary source, all three rounds.
-Confident error = a wrong or misleading value served as reliable (an honest estimate or abstention is not counted — it is good behaviour).
+Confident error = a wrong or misleading value served as reliable (an honest estimate or abstention is not counted; it is good behaviour).
 Outright fabrication means a figure invented with no source: there were none.
-Perplexity’s closing-price miss served a real market figure in the wrong field — a confident error on a real number, not an invention — so it counts as a confident error, not a fabrication.
+Perplexity’s two confident errors each served a real market figure in the wrong place (an intraday high as the close; a $220-strike quote as the $230 contract): confident errors on real numbers, not inventions, so neither counts as a fabrication.

 // One receipt: confidently sourced, but wrong